keshan/unhosted/README.markdown

 Please log in to #unhosted on irc.freenode.net so we can help you get this working on your server.
 ======================

 This code is published under the AGPL license.
-It's what you need to build your own unhosted website, which means it consists of two halves:
+It's what you need to publish your own unhosted web app to the Chrome Web Store, which means it consists of:

 * a 'hello world' unhosted web app which you can change to turn it into your own unhosted web app.
-* an unhosted storage node: any user accounts you create on here automatically become usable as unhosted accounts on other people's unhosted websites.

 This code is still quite young, and should be considered 'alpha'.
 We welcome your suggestions and improvements!
 Here's how you install it:

-	upload this package to a webserver where you have root access, and browse to it.

-If you don't have a server, read 'HELP-GETTING-A-SERVER' in this directory.
-If you have a server, but don't now how to upload this packages, read 'HELP-UPLOADING-THIS-SDK'
+	for the hosted app, the hostedApp/ directory is the 'fancy bookmark' we submitted to the Chrome Web Store, to make My Favourite Sandwich available there for the packaged app, the packagedApp.crx file was generated from the packagedApp/ directory.

+For both variants (hosted and packaged), you are encouraged to transform this example app into your own unhosted chrome web app; to upload your variant to the Chrome Web Store, following the guidelines on their site.

+The packaged app is still not fully working.
+We are planning to also publish this app to the Mozilla Open Web Apps platform.